If you’re wondering what the best Silhouette machine is, wonder no longer.

-What’s more important: machine quality or a low price?
+What’s more important: machine versatility or a low price?

-But, if you’re a beginner craft cutter or constrained by a budget, the Silhouette Portrait will be better.
+But, if you’re a beginner craft cutter, constrained by a budget or simply only work on smaller projects, the Silhouette Portrait will be better.

 Essentially, the Portrait has most of the functionality of the Cameo, just in a smaller and more basic body.

 The cutting size is smaller, it doesn’t work quite as quickly and is better suited to small and simple designs.